codefellows/seattle-code-301d74/class-10/LECTURE.md

 * pro,  if a user has already searched for this data, we can just pass that previous result back vs making another HTTP request.
 * con, not super fresh.
 We need a away to invalidate our storage. (based on time).
-  * when is fresh data prioritized.
+  * when is fresh data prioritized?

 * using in-memory storage: {}
   * each feature of our app will get a key, the value being data fetched from a server.